ericincloud/AWS-EKS-Web-App/README.md

 # AWS EKS - Kubernetes Web App/Server
 #### AWS EKS - Kubernetes Web App/Server allows for the deployment of a calculator web application or NGINX web server.
 The calculator web app built using flask is deployed using a private Docker image.
-On the other hand, the NGINX web server uses a public NGINX iamge.
+On the other hand, the NGINX web server uses a public NGINX image.
 Both deployments are hosted on a AWS Kubernetes cluster that users access through a load balancer.
 AWS EKS - Kubernetes Web App/Server simplifies container management while allowing users to access containerized apps, servers, and services while maintaining high availability.

 ![EKSLogo](https://github.com/ericincloud/AWS-EKS-Web-App-or-Server/assets/144301872/bb8c3fba-27e7-43cb-bbf8-a35cbcb90e08)
 ![image](https://github.com/ericincloud/AWS-EKS-Web-App-or-Server/assets/144301872/db06b716-88a4-4467-a207-5b81647f3bfc)